vikranthviki/Defilend/README.md

 ## Prerequisites

-- Ethereum Wallet or MetaMask extension installed in your browser.
+-  MetaMask extension installed in your browser.
-- Some test Ethereum (ETH) or test tokens to interact with the smart contract on the Ropsten test network.
+- Some tokens to interact with the smart contract on the goreli test network.

 ## Deployment